caliskanmurat/qgis_move_feature_plugin/moving_feature/readme.md

 <br/>

 ### The result output:
-After process the layer(to be moved) is moved to the target location based on given reference points.<br/>
+After the process, the layer(to be moved) is moved to the target location based on given reference points.<br/>

 <p align="left">
   <img width="600" src="../images/Result.PNG">